blex-max/expos/docs/index.md

 Statistically-backed VCF flagging calculating effect sizes and p-values for spatial properties of somatic mutations via Monte Carlo simulation.
-Compares mutant reads (supporting observations) with the set of all reads (background), optionally including reads from a matched normal.
+Compares mutant reads (supporting observations) with the set of all reads (background), including reads from one or more "normal" samples.

 Useful for inspecting and flagging false positive variants caused by a variety of processes most commonly associated with a high